Frequently Asked Questions

 Where do I find additional support?

-Our program has support groups in place to assist you with short-term and long-term questions and needs.
-The use of support groups has provided weight loss surgery patients an excellent opportunity to discuss their various personal and professional issues.
+Our program has support groups in place to assist with your short and long-term questions and needs.
+The use of support groups provides weight loss surgery patients an excellent opportunity to discuss their various personal and professional issues.
 Many also find support for emotional issues that years of obesity can cause.
 Most bariatric surgeons will tell you that ongoing post-surgical support helps produce the greatest level of success for their patients.